qntrade/polymarket-copy-trading-bot/README.md

-# Polymarket Trading Bot - Python
+# Polymarket Copy Trading Bot

 > Automated copy trading bot for Polymarket that mirrors trades from top performers with intelligent position sizing and real-time execution.